Black Activist Burnout: 'You Can't Do This Work If You're Running On Empty'

 "The persistence of a movement comes down to the persistence of the activists," he said.
 "It can be built into the movements in a way that is modeled by leadership, but that is really focused on how we sustain ourselves as activists, whether that's leaders modeling what it means to just take a break, take a little breather, it's OK to do that," Gorski said.
 "And then some movements have built-in supports for mental health."

 Taking a break is just what Octavia Smith, board president of the Minnesota Freedom Fund, did last year — before COVID-19 and the latest iteration of the racial justice fight.
-Smith got an "outpouring of support" from the organization, and a few months later she was reinstated as board president.
+Smith got an "outpouring of support" from the organization, and a few months later they were reinstated as board president.

 "Because Minnesota Freedom Fund is volunteer-based, we have always had a thing that like, come when you can, leave when you have to and come back if you want to," Smith said, adding that the pandemic has brought to the surface "the realization of grief and that you can't do this work if you're running on empty."